 1. Length of ownership

-How long have you owned the property?18 18
+How long have you owned the property?
+7 y ears

 2. Council tax

-Which Council Tax band is your prope rty in? В
+Which Council Tax band is your property in?
+(Please tick one)

 3. Parking

-What are the arrangements for parking at your property?
-(Please tick all that apply)
+What are the arrangements for parking at your (Please tick all that apply) property?

-Garage No
+• Garage

-Allocated parking space Νο
+• Allocated parking space

-• Driveway Νο
+• Driveway

-Shared parking No
+Shared parking

-On street Yes
+• On street

-Resident permit Νο
+Resident permit

-Metered Parking Νο
+Metered parking

-Other (please specify):
+• Other (please specify):

 4. Conservation area

-Is your property in a designated Cons special architectural or historical inter which it is desirable to preserve or en est, the character or appear
+Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?